The trace of field equations for higher-derivative gravity and an equality associating the Lagrangian density with a divergence term: Introduction

-Quite recently, within the work \cite{JJPEQM}, as an alternative of the conventional approach, making use of the surface term arising from the variation of the Lagrangian, the author derived the equations of motion for gravity theories that are invariant under diffeomorphisms.
-Since the surface term plays an central role in the derivation for the equations of motion and it constitutes the starting point of the whole derivation, here the method proposed in Ref. \cite{JJPEQM} is referred to as the surface term based method for convenience.
-A prominent advantage for this method is that resorting to the surface term to derive the field equations provides a natural means for ruling out the derivative of the Lagrangian density with respect to the metric.
+Quite recently, within the work \cite{JJPEQM}, as an alternative of the conventional approach, making use of the surface term arising from the variation of the Lagrangian considered, the author derived the equations of motion for gravity theories that are invariant under diffeomorphisms.
+Since the surface term plays an central role in the derivation for the equations of motion and it constitutes the starting point of the whole derivation, here the approach proposed in Ref. \cite{JJPEQM} is referred to as the surface term based approach for convenience.
+A prominent advantage for this approach is that resorting to the surface term to derive the field equations provides a natural means for ruling out the derivative of the Lagrangian density with respect to the metric.
 Consequently, the field equations are simplified greatly in contrast to the ones obtained via the conventional approach.
-By making use of the surface term based method, the author presented the explicit expressions for the equations of motion associated to general diffeomorphism-invariant Lagrangians encompassing the arbitrary order covariant derivatives of the Riemann tensor in Ref. \cite{JJPEQM}.
-On the basis of those equations of motion, our primary goal in the present paper is to figure out the explicit expression for the trace of the field equations associated to the generic matter field free gravity theories admitting diffeomorphism invariance.
-Then such an expression is utilized to explore the structure of the Lagrangian density like in the works \cite{OlR10,YX22}.
+By making use of the surface term based approach, the author presented the explicit expressions for the equations of motion associated to general diffeomorphism-invariant Lagrangians encompassing the arbitrary order covariant derivatives of the Riemann tensor in Ref. \cite{JJPEQM}.

+On the basis of those equations of motion derived from the perspective of the surface term, our primary goal in the present paper is to figure out the explicit and compact expression for the trace of the field equations associated to the generic matter field free theories of gravity admitting diffeomorphism invariance symmetry.
+Then such an expression is utilized to explore the structure of the Lagrangian density that is built from the contraction of the product for metric tensors with the product of the Riemann tensors and the arbitrary order covariant derivatives of the Riemann tensor (see Eq. (\ref{Lspecas}) for this Lagrangian density).
+In terms of the trace of the field equations, we observe that such a type of Lagrangian density can be expressed as the covariant divergence of a vector field like in the works \cite{OlR10,YX22}.

+The present paper is organized as follows.
+Within Section \ref{two}, we obtain the explicit expression for the trace of the field equations within the context of the diffeomorphism invariant theories of gravity in the absence of matter fields.
+Then we put forward an equality (\ref{LinDiv}) establishing the relation between the Lagrangian density and the covariant divergence of a vector field under the constraint (\ref{ConLinDiv}).
+Within Section \ref{three}, to illustrate the results obtained in the previous section, we consider an important application in the higher derivative gravities endowed with the Lagrangian density constructed from the contraction among the metric, the Riemann tensor and the covariant derivatives of the Riemann tensor.
+We ultimately summarize our main results in the last section.